flora-phenotype-ontology/flopoontology/README.md

 2. Lucene-based indexing: this is a refactoring of the original code that uses the Lucence indexes and analyzers.
 3. MakePlantPhenotypeOntology generates a phenotype ontology from the generated descriptions.

-The resulting ontology is available under a CC-0 license.
+The resulting ontology is available under a CC-0 license in the `ontology` folder.
 All code is available under the BSD license.